vedderb/vesc_pkg/vesc_x3_bridge/README_stm-in.md

   drives the motor via ADC override -- no physical throttle wiring needed.
 - Handles cruise control and park-mode zeroing the same way the dashboard's own drive modes expect.
-- Registers itself (CAN id, motor poles, wheel diameter, battery %, voltage, motor temperature) with the NinebotX3Bridge Express package, and applies the speed-limit profile Express relays back, computed from this VESC's own motor configuration.
+- Registers itself (CAN id, motor poles, wheel diameter, battery %, voltage, motor temperature) with the VESC X3 Bridge ESP package, and applies the speed-limit profile Express relays back, computed from this VESC's own motor configuration.